mlong01/comp116-mlong/README.txt

 15. How many plaintext username-password pairs are there in this packet set?
     Please count any anonymous or generic accounts.

+	THERE ARE THREE - hidden inside the Seymore Butts accounts, I found one with a username nab01620@nifty.com and one with a username jeff.
+	I search/replace'd all 580 of the 'USER: seymore' strings with something else, then searched USER: and found those other two.

 16. For each of the plaintext username-password pair that you found, identify the protocol used, server IP, the corresponding domain name (e.g. google.com), and port number

+	seymore:
+		protocol: HTTP
+		server:   162.222.171.208
+		domain:	  forum.defcon.org
+		port:     80

+	nifty:
+		protocol: IMAP
+		server:   210.131.4.155
+		domain:	  nifty.ad.jp
+		port:     143

+	jeff:
+		protocol: HTTP
+		server:   54.191.109.23
+		domain:	  intelctf.com
+		port:     80

 17. Of all the plaintext username-password pairs that you found, how many of them are legitimate?
 That is, the username-password was valid, access successfully granted?

+	seymore was not legitimate - they kept getting 403 forbidden. nab01620 was legitimate - they hit email jeff was legitimate - they got 200 in response

 18. Provide a listing of all IP addresses with corresponding hosts